-Finally, there is the matter of Lot himself and his active role in it all, and not merely Abram’s choices.
+Any conclusion on the matter must of course actually consider Lot himself and the matter of his active role in it all, and not merely Abram’s choices.
 If he was materially unable to support himself then that could ultimately explain why he went.
-However, if we instead suppose him to be able to provide for himself and old enough to make some of his own decisions, and not simply be dragged along for the ride, it seems that to go with Abram would have required him to have some measure of real faith that God would keep his promise to Abram.
+However, if we instead suppose him to be able to provide for himself and old enough to make some of his own decisions and not simply be dragged along for the ride, it seems that to go with Abram would have required Lot to have some measure of real faith that God would keep his promise to Abram.
 Else, why risk the journey?
-Who knows what his reasons may have been?
-Perhaps he wanted to benefit from it indirectly, even though the promises did not include himself.
+Who knows what Lot’s reasons for going may have been if not necessity?
+Perhaps he wanted to benefit from it indirectly, even though he knew the promises did not include himself.
 Whatever the case, Lot apparently accepted the risks of travel to a strange and far land.
 So we must give him that much.
 Yet as noted above, Lot also eventually separated from Abram, causing their stories to gradually diverge.

-Essentially, at the end of the day, the text is silent on the matter: it neither commends nor disclaims the decision of Abram to bring him along.
+Essentially, at the end of the day, the text is silent on the matter: it neither commends nor decries the decision of Abram to bring Lot along with him to Canaan.
 Yet it is undeniable that Lot brought many problems along.
 He even sired the progenitors of what became two enemy nations later in Israel’s history (Genesis 19:30-38).
 Not unlike Abraham siring Ishmael, who sired a people group who seem to have later settled in Arabia and perhaps intermarried with the Midianites (who afflicted Israel in the period of the judges; Judges 6:1-6).

 Whatever the case may be, it did not thwart God’s ultimate plan for Abram, and the drama of the story arc of Abram’s life certainly includes Lot at many significant points.
 God made it all work out.
 From those stories involving Lot significant theological lessons are drawn elsewhere in Scripture, either from something directly involving Lot and his family (cf. the destruction of Sodom & Lot’s wife; Genesis 19; Matthew 10:12, 15; Luke 17:28-32; Romans 9:29; 2 Peter 2:6; Jude 7; Revelation 11:8) or major events surrounding a story in which Lot is involved (cf. Abram tithing to Melchizedek; Genesis 14:18-20; Hebrews 7:1-10).

 Lot certainly had a significant part to play in the drama of Genesis and beyond, and none of it took God by surprise.
 Rather God used the circumstances of the situations involving Lot to demonstrate his sovereignty time and again for his own glory and to edify, warn, and instruct us today (2 Timothy 3:16-17).